 If found close to the ascendant in the persons’ natal chart, it gives dreamy, mystical eyes as I mentioned in the article about the first house of astrology.
 It’s the planet of creative people that governs fine arts.
 It’s the higher octave of Venus.
 It’s also the planet governing medicine and drugs, as well as other mind-altering substances.
 It’s the planet influencing our subconscious minds.

 The influence of Neptune

 Neptune can influence one to climb the steps towards spiritual evolution, and its negative influence may make the person a substance addict.
 Thus, it can either give true enlightenment or addiction to altered states of consciousness and eventual self-destruction.

 It’s the planet ruling mass-thought, psychology, and hypnosis.

 The person ruled by it can become a sponge to all thoughts and emotions around him, which can drain him and make him emotional.

 The person who has strong Neptune in his birth chart will definitely be very sensitive to his environment as well as to people.

-The planet Neptune doesn’t acknowledge borders; thus, when Neptune is strong in one’s chart, borders between person’s as though don’t exist and the native may get feelings that are not his own but someone else’s close to him.
-So people who, for example, feel sad for no reason after spending some time with others, may feel so due to the neptunian influence.
+The planet Neptune doesn’t acknowledge borders; thus, when Neptune is strong in one’s chart, borders between people as though don’t exist and the native may get feelings that are not his own but someone else’s close to him.
+So people who, for example, feel sad for no reason after spending some time with others, may feel so due to the Neptunian influence.